"GETTING BACK TO ME" BOOK RELEASE TOUR AND SIGNING EVENT - BLOG - THROUGH THE EYES OF THOSE WHO SUPPORTED US.Read Now

 With donations from that evening the Youth Space was able to arrange an ice skating field trip as well as purchase paint and clay for our art group.
 Thank you Scottie; for travelling to share your story, shining insight into your life and personal experiences, and for connecting with us and helping to make a change."

 Week Three, Stop One (okay, actually 4th in the overall series, but who’s countin’?)
-DEL MAR PUBLIC LIBRARY
+DEL MAR PUBLIC LIBRARYRead Now

 The Prodigal Daughter returns (again).